kondratyev-nv/training/README.md

 ### Least Recently Used (LRU) cache - [Java](java/src/main/java/ru/nk/training/LruCache.java)

+Design and implement a data structure for Least Recently Used (LRU) cache.
+It should support the following operations: `get` and `put`. `get(key)` - Get the value of the key if the key exists in the cache, otherwise return `null`. `put(key, value)` - Set or insert the value if the key is not already present.
+When the cache reached its capacity, it should invalidate the least recently used item before inserting a new item.

 ### Left rotation of an array - [Java](java/src/main/java/ru/nk/training/ArrayRotator.java)

 A left rotation operation on an array of size N shifts each of the array's elements 1 unit to the left.
 Given an array of integers and a number, k, perform k left rotations on the array.